 - Free condoms

 Cost for services is based on the individual tests which are performed.
 We accept cash, Medical Assistance, and U-Care as payment for services.
 We are unable to accept private insurance.
+To view fee information, please use the Fee Finder tool on the Olmsted County Fee webpage and search for the fee you are inquiring about.

 *Since HIV is spread primarily through sexual practices or by sharing needles, prevention messages on this site may address those topics.
 HIV prevention materials funded by CDC must be approved by local program review panels.
 However, the materials may be considered controversial by some viewers.